Judge rules sexual assault lawsuit against Prince Andrew can move ahead - KRDO

 “Ms. Giuffre’s complaint is neither ‘unintelligible’ nor ‘vague’ nor ‘ambiguous,'” Judge Lewis Kaplan wrote in the ruling.
 “It alleges discrete incidents of sexual abuse in particular circumstances at three identifiable locations.
 It identifies to whom it attributes that sexual abuse.”

-Giuffre alleged in the lawsuit that the late financier Jeffrey Epstein trafficked her and forced her to have sex with his friends, including the prince, and that Andrew was aware she was underage (17) in the US at the time.
+Giuffre alleged in the lawsuit that the late financier Jeffrey Epstein trafficked her and forced her to have sex with his friends, including the Prince, and that Andrew was aware she was underage (17) in the US at the time.
+She alleges the Prince sexually abused her at Epstein’s private island in the US Virgin Islands, at his mansion in Manhattan and at his former girlfriend Ghislaine Maxwell’s home in London.

+Giuffre’s attorney Sigrid McCawley said the judge’s ruling is “another important step in Virginia’s heroic and determined pursuit of justice as a survivor of sex trafficking.”

+The civil suit stems from the sprawling and disturbing allegations against Epstein, the wealthy sex offender who befriended a series of powerful men despite a sketchy history.

-Epstein, who pleaded guilty in 2008 to state prostitution charges, was indicted on federal sex trafficking charges in July 2019.
-Prosecutors accused him of carrying out a decades long scheme of sexual abuse of underage girls, but he died by suicide in prison before he could face trial.
+Epstein pleaded guilty in 2008 to state prostitution charges and in July 2019 was indicted on federal sex trafficking charges.
+Prosecutors accused him of carrying out a decades long scheme of sexual abuse of underage girls, flying them on private planes to his properties in Florida, New York, New Mexico and the US Virgin Islands.
+He died by suicide in prison before he could face trial.

-Ghislaine Maxwell, Epstein’s former girlfriend and close associate, was arrested in 2020 and accused of facilitating Epstein’s abuse scheme.
+Maxwell, his former girlfriend and close associate, was arrested in 2020 and accused of facilitating the abuse scheme.
 A federal jury convicted her in December on five federal counts, including sex trafficking a minor and conspiracy.

 Giuffre was not one of the four women who testified in Maxwell’s trial that they had been abused.
 Still, she was mentioned in the trial when Carolyn, one of the victims, testified that Giuffre had recruited her to come to Epstein’s home in Palm Beach, Florida.